evmos-stayking-house/stayking-base/README.md

 ## 2022 EVMOS Hackathon StayKing House (DeFi)

-Evmos StayKing House is the leverage staking protocol on Cosmos and EVMOS Chain.
-It helps lenders earn safe and stable yields, and offers borrowers loans for leveraged yield staking positions, vastly multiplying their staking principals and resulting profits.
+EVMOS StayKing House is a decentralized finance protocol that allows stakers to maximize their yields and lenders to earn stable profit by lending their assets to stakers using leverage.
+We aim in creating better and wider profit – generating opportunities for all participants.

 ## Our Service